RunnerMom/Hackbright-Final-Project/NOTES.md

 5. Populate garmin table with 'real' data - done
 ============= 8.13.13 ========

-6. Use alembic to track revisions of new class
+6. Use alembic to track revisions of new class - done

 7. Get something to display properly in html/flask on local machine